flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ReplaceTopicRule
-### Replaces the rule.
+> Replaces the rule.
 You must specify all parameters for the new rule.
 Creating rules is an administrator-level action.
-Any user who has permission to create rules will be able to access data processed by the rule.
+Any user who has permission to create rules will be able to access data processed by the rule.<br/>

 #### Input Parameters
 * `ruleName` - _required_